Nitrogen pentahydride: Structure

 Several papers have conducted theoretical calculations on nitrogen pentahydride, and believe that nitrogen pentahydride is unlikely to form ionic crystals of hydride and ammonium ions.
 However, it is possible that hydrogen is connected to one of the hydrogen atoms of ammonium.
 It may also be similar to nitrogen pentafluoride, forming a three-center two-electron bond similar to carbonium ions, or those five hydrogen atoms are arranged in a triangular bipyramid structure around the nitrogen atom.

 Related compounds

-A compound that is similar to nitrogen pentahydride is the theretical nitrogen pentafluoride.
+A compound that is similar to nitrogen pentahydride is the theoretical nitrogen pentafluoride.
 Its structure is assumed to be tetrafluoroammonium fluoride (NF4+F−).
 Similarly to nitrogen pentahydride, it is a compound of nitrogen and five of the same atom, but nitrogen pentafluoride is also a hypothetical compound, still never synthesized and only theoretical research exist.
-Other pnictogen pentahydrides are theretically more stable, such as phosphorus pentahydride (PH4H) which is more stable than nitrogen pentahydride but still unstable to decomposition to phosphine and hydrogen gas.
+Other pnictogen pentahydrides are theoretically more stable, such as phosphorus pentahydride (PH4H) which is more stable than nitrogen pentahydride but still unstable to decomposition to phosphine and hydrogen gas.
 Its organic derivatives (phosphoranes) are more stable, such as stable pentaphenylphosphorus (Ph5P).
 Other heavier pnictogen pentahydrides are more likely to exist, such as the theoretical arsenic pentahydride.